 - Womack Army Medical Center, Fayetteville, NC

-Smaller MTFs are also available throughout the country and may be able to assist with less advanced fertility treatments.
+Smaller MTFs are also available throughout the country and may be able to assist with non-ART fertility treatments.

 Military savings programs

 Many clinics, medication manufacturers, and fertility professionals (including lawyers and psychological counselors) offer discount coverage to military families, like the Compassionate Care Program.
-These savings typically range from 10% to 25%, but can be as high as 75%.
+These savings typically range from 10% to 25%, but can be as high as 75% for eligible military families.

 Service-related injury programs